apache/sedona/docs/setup/maven-coordinates.md

 Sedona Snowflake does not have an unshaded version.

 ### netCDF-Java 5.4.2

+!!!warning
+	Due to a bug in Sedona 1.5.1, the jar becomes a required dependency if use the shaded jar together with a Maven resolver.
+You will need to specify the URL of the repository.

 This is required only if you want to read HDF/NetCDF files using `RS_FromNetCDF`.
 Note that this JAR is not in Maven Central so you will need to add this repository to your pom.xml or build.sbt, or specify the URL in Spark Config `spark.jars.repositories` or spark-submit `--repositories` option.